bgates747/agon-vdp-otf/video/src/docs/otf_tile_map.md

 ## Create primitive: Tile Map
-<b>VDU 23, 30, 100, id; pid; flags; columns; rows; w; h;</b> : Create primitive: Tile Map
+<b>VDU 23, 30, 100, id; pid; flags; columns; rows; tw; th; w; h;</b> : Create primitive: Tile Map

 This commmand creates a primitive that draws a sparse tile map, as opposed to a full or mostly full tile array.
 The number of cells in the map is equal to the number of rows multiplied by the number of columns.
-The given width and height specify the size of a single tile.
-The overall width of the tile map is equal to the width of one tile multiplied by the number of columns.
-The overall height of the tile map is equal to the height of one tile multiplied by the number of rows.
+The given tile width and tile height specify the size of a single tile.
+The overall width and height of the tile map are specified separately.

 The given width must be a multiple of 4 pixels.
 The given height can be any positive number, bearing in mind the memory requirements for storing bitmaps.